 - If you happen to be in the Boston area, go to Plimoth Plantation.
 This is a very interesting field trip that gives you and your family a good picture of what it must have been like during the early years for the European settlers and their interaction with the Native people.
 You can even eat your Thanksgiving dinner there.
 But hurry, the seats sell out fast.

 - If you are having a potluck dinner, have everyone bring recipe cards of their dish and exchange cards.
-You can even take pictures and upload them to this fall recipe template.
+You can even take pictures and upload them to the back of this fall recipe template.

 - Make a Give Thanks centerpiece.
 This is a simple project that is easy to personalize and make your own!
 I’m going to try this one for sure.

 - Learn the art of napkin folding.
 If you have kids, teach them to fold the napkins prior to the day of the event.
 Then on Thanksgiving, have them create napkin art.
-This will give them something to feel that they have contributed to the dinner.
-It is also a skill that they will have for life.
+This will give them something to feel that they have contributed to the dinner, and it is a skill they will have for life.
 I still know how to make pretty napkins folds that my mom taught me many years ago.

 I love the potential of Thanksgiving.
 Use it wisely as a time to say “I love and appreciate you” to those special people in your life.